 Penn, who retired from MU Health Care as an operating room anesthesia technician, had seen the team approach to cancer care as an employee, and now he’s seen it as a patient.
 His treatment team gave him more time to spend with his family.

-The precision medicine currently offered at MU Health Care is part of a bigger initiative to make health care as personalized and effective as possible.
-With the upcoming opening of the NextGen Precision Health Institute, our researchers and doctors will be able to better understand diseases and conditions as they relate to an individual’s genetics, lifestyle and environment.
+— The precision medicine offered at MU Health Care is part of a bigger initiative called NextGen Precision Health.
+Our researchers and doctors are working together to better understand diseases and conditions as they relate to an individual’s genetics, lifestyle and environment.
 With that level of understanding, we’ll be able to develop treatment and prevention strategies that not only save and improve lives in Missouri, but also share our findings to help others across the globe.